Any unauthorized reproduction, copying, or alteration of information on this website is prohibited.

 Stereomicroscopic Image of Sperm Sample

-- Chemically fixed biological sample was dropped (approx. 5 μL) onto a SiN membrane and air-dried.
+• Fixed sample dropped (~5 μL) onto SiN membrane and air-dried.

 [Imaging of Diatom Fossils]